-Political Science professor Dr. Lori Cox Han was recently named the inaugural Doy B. Henley Endowed Chair in American Presidential Studies, which will be housed in Wilkinson College of Arts, Humanities and Social Sciences.
+Political Science professor Dr. Lori Cox Han was recently named the inaugural Doy B. Henley Chair in American Presidential Studies, which will be housed in Wilkinson College of Arts, Humanities and Social Sciences.

 Doy Henley moved to California from Illinois in the 1950s and raised a family while thriving as an entrepreneur, owning and operating several manufacturing companies.
 He and his wife Dee became supporters of Chapman in the 1980s, and Henley later chaired the board and received the C.C.
 Chapman Distinguished Service Award, the University’s highest honor, for his leadership and the couple’s philanthropy.